 Blood samples are collected with the typical 'A' and 'B' samples to report AAFs (for GH, EPO, etc.) while ABP samples can be collected as single samples in order to measure an athlete's specified blood variables, which are then compared to his or her previous data over time.
-This establishes an athlete biological profile, and therefore offers an indirect method that can indicate doping or help target testing of athletes.
+This establishes the athlete's biological profile, and therefore offers an indirect method that can indicate doping or help target testing.